code-pushup/cli/packages/cli/docs/custom-plugins.md

 ### Audit groups

-As an optional property a plugin can maintain `groups` as [AuditGroup](@TODO).
+As an optional property a plugin can maintain `groups` as an array of [`AuditGroup`s](@TODO).
-Where [categories](@TODO) can score audits across plugins groups are only targeting plugins within a plugin.
+While [categories](@TODO) can score audits across plugins, groups are only targeting plugins within a plugin.
-For simple plugins this is not needed, but can benefit as audit groups also simplify the configuration.
+For simple plugins this is not needed but it is beneficial in bigger plugins as audit groups also simplify the configuration.

-A audit group maintains:
+An audit group maintains:

 - metadata about the group [AuditGroupMeta](@TODO)
 - a list of referenced audits under `refs` as [AuditGroupRef](@TODO) array